CrazyMayfly/File-Transfer-Tools/README.md

 ### FTS

 `FTS` is the server, used to receive and store files, and execute the instructions sent by the client.
+When receiving a single file, if the file already exists, it will be received under a new name; When receiving files in a folder, if the file already exists, the original file will not be received or changed.

 ```
 usage: FTS.py [-h] [-d base_dir] [-p password] [--plaintext] [--avoid]